 The MSF degree program offers graduate-level business finance education to meet the needs for financial analysis, and analytical and technical expertise in the Gulf region.
-The program also provides research training for students following the thesis option who wish to consider future PhD study.

 The MSF degree program at American University of Sharjah prepares students with the analytical skills needed for a successful professional career in today's global financial environment.